 Emergency Screenings can be a difficult concept for parents to face, whether they are the parent who has requested a screening or the parent who has been served with a request for a screening.

-According to Santa Clara County Court Rule 2, “in any case in which an emergency exists, the Court may order a staff member of FCS (other than the mediator) to conduct and emergency screening (a preliminary and limited investigation), to make recommendations regarding the temporary custody, visitation and related conditions for the minor children.”
+According to Santa Clara County Court Rule 2, “In any case in which an emergency exists, the Court may order a staff member of FCS (other than the mediator) to conduct an emergency screening (a preliminary and limited investigation), to make recommendations regarding the temporary custody, visitation, and related conditions for the minor children.”

 If you have been referred to an emergency screening, the court will give you a date on which you must appear at Family Court Services.
 If counsel represents you and the other parent, your attorneys will first meet with the screener assigned to your case and each attorney will make their client’s position clear to the screener.
 The screener will have reviewed your court file and any CPS investigations that have taken place.
 Then, the attorneys leave and return in the afternoon for the screening results.
 The screener will then commence an investigation during which they will interview each parent, speak with the child or children (who must be present at the screening) and speak with any physicians, therapists, police officers, CPS investigators, collateral contacts, etc, who may be involved in the case or have important information to share.

-It is important to retain counsel prior to a screening.
+It is important to retain a reputable advocate for parental rights and custody prior to screening.
 At Argyris Mah, LLP, we can help you with the emergency screening process.
-Contact our office at (408) 564-5674 or email@example.com for a free consultation.
+Contact our office at 408-214-6366 or firstname.lastname@example.org for a free consultation.